queilawithaQ/documentation/_pro/jet-cli/update.md

 ## Extended description
 With `jet update` you can update your locally installed version to the latest available version.

-This command is handy if you installed the `jet` CLI by downloading the archive directly from Codeship, or via a package manager that doesn't support upgrades (e.g. Homebrew Cask).
+This command is handy if you installed the `jet` CLI by downloading the archive directly from CodeShip, or via a package manager that doesn't support upgrades (e.g. Homebrew Cask).

 ## Examples